sourcegraph/about/handbook/engineering/distribution/rollbacks.md

 kubectl -n ns-sourcegraph exec $(kubectl -n ns-sourcegraph get pod -l app=pgsql -o jsonpath='{.items[0].metadata.name}') -- psql -U sg -c 'SELECT * FROM schema_migrations'
 ```

+- Deploy the previous version of Sourcegraph onto the cluster.
+Make sure that the dirty DB flag is `false`.
+The frontends will complain that
+  the DB is at a newer schema version.
+That is expected and ok.
 - Prepare a `migrations.tar.gz` package file with the contents of the `migrations` directory at the current customer version.
 - Copy both `migrations.tar.gz` and the `migrate` [binary](https://github.com/golang-migrate/migrate/releases) onto the pgsql pod.
 - We will run `migrate` on the pod to eliminate kubectl port-forwarding of the postgres DB port.
 This is important if migrations